tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 In other words, a musician seeking to mimic nature and create representational works would produce sounds corresponding to those we hear in nature.
 Instead, most musicians seek catharsis and want to express themselves, so they play instruments built specifically for the sole purpose of playing melodies based on pure notes.

-In this light, the Cubists were just trying to catch up with musicians by doing their own thing.
+In this light, the Cubists were just trying to catch up with musicians by doing their own thing and expressing their inner vision.

-A bit later Apollinaire asserts that the Cubist style permits the artists "to give the object proportions appropriate to the *degree of plasticity* he desires" [p.
+A bit later in *The Cubist Painters* Apollinaire asserts that the Cubist style permits the artists "to give the object proportions appropriate to the *degree of plasticity* he desires" [p.
 16, emphasis added].

 There's that word again!